| |

 What is the largest firearm are allowed?

 All calibers up to 50 BMG are allowed.
-We do however place limits on the types of bullets allowed on the range such as no tracers or incindiary, armor piercing, bird bombs, etc. We also restrict the types of bullets and calibers allowed to shoot our steel plates.
+We do however place limits on the types of bullets allowed on the range such as no tracers or incindiary, armor piercing, bird bombs, etc.

 Back to Top